TrelisResearch/BASIC-inference/basic-postgres-rag/README.md

 A minimal demo showing how to use Postgres for vector search using pgvector (dense) and pg_bestmatch (sparse/BM25).

+>[!WARNING]
+>This isn't very robust because you have to try to sort for the 2,000 most important terms.
+>Currently, there's not enough data to set an index using ivfflat.

 ## Advanced Version

 For additional features beneficial for production/enterprise applications, see Trelis' [Advanced Inference Repo](https://trelis.com/ADVANCED-inference).